MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-business-continuity-disaster-recovery.md

 - Restore minimal functionality to virtual machines (VMs) and applications.
 - Restore data that applications require.

 In business terms, the RTO represents the amount of time that business processes are out of service.
 A low RTO is ideal for [mission-critical workloads](/azure/well-architected/mission-critical/) so that business processes can resume quickly.
-For lower priority workloads, a higher RTO might not have a noticeable affect on company performance.
+For lower-priority workloads, a higher RTO might not have a noticeable effect on company performance.

 ### Recovery point objectives

 To successfully operate a cloud environment, you must implement backups, replication, or both to protect data from failures.
 The recovery point objective (RPO) refers to the last time that data was captured.
 When a system fails, you can restore it only to the most recent recovery point.

-You measure the RPO from the most recent recovery point to time that an outage occurs.
+You measure the RPO from the most recent recovery point to the time that an outage occurs.
 If you measure the RPO in hours, a system failure results in the loss of data for the hours between the last recovery point and the outage.
 If you measure the RPO in days, a system failure results in the loss of data for the days between the last recovery point and the outage.
 A one-day RPO theoretically results in the loss of all transactions in the day that leads up to the failure.

 For mission-critical systems, measure the RPO in minutes or seconds to help avoid loss in revenue or profits.
 A short RPO generally results in increased management costs.
 To help reduce these costs, you should create a management baseline that focuses on the longest acceptable RPO.
 You can then decrease the RPO of the specific platforms or workloads that warrant more investment.